 Characteristics of a partnership

-The definition of a partnership as stated in the Uniform Partnership Act (UPA) clearly mentions its characteristics.
+As stated in the Uniform Partnership Act (UPA), the definition of a partnership clearly mentions its characteristics.
 The Uniform Partnership Act (UPA) defines partnership as –

 “An association of two or more persons to carry on as co-owners of a business for profit formed under this act…”.